go-i2p/go-i2ptunnel/lib/socks/README.md

-SOCKS Tunnels
+SOCKS5 Tunnels
 =============

-This presents a SOCKS5 proxy server which clients can connect to which will automatically route their packets through I2P.
+This project provides a SOCKS5 proxy server that clients can connect to, which will automatically route their packets through I2P.
-It supports TCP and UDP.
+The SOCKS5 proxy server supports both TCP and UDP protocols.